D4ttatraya/d4ttatraya.github.io/_posts/2017-7-20-Getting-Started.md

 **Comment Section**

 I hope someone will find this helpful.
 Start writing your blogs and host them on your own site, good luck!

-*Don't forget to leave your feedbacks, suggestions in comments below.*